apache/hadoop/hadoop-ozone/docs/content/OzoneManager.md

 OM and SCM
 -------------------
 [Storage container manager]({{< ref "Hdds.md" >}}) or (SCM) is the block manager for ozone.
-When a client requests OM for a set of data nodes to write data, OM talk to SCM and gets a block.
+When a client requests OM for a set of data nodes to write data, OM talks to SCM and gets a block.

 A block returned by SCM contains a pipeline, which is a set of nodes that we participate in that block replication.